What is artificial intelligence?

 How much do AI4ALL summer programs cost?

 AI4ALL program costs are available on each program’s website, which you can access from the Summer Programs page.
 Program tuition goes towards room & board, field trips, access to top AI institutions, and our lifelong alumni program.
-Extensive financial aid in the form of tuition waivers is available for each program that charges tuition.
+All AI4ALL summer programs are free or provide extensive tuition assistance, and the majority of our students receive tuition assistance.

 When are you coming to my country/school?